zhanghan1990/IAOA/README.md

-# YosemiteSim README
+# IAOA README
-This is the simulator of Yosemite,Yosemite tries to minimize coflow weight completion time, Thanks to Varys, we borrow many codes from them.
+This is the simulator of IAOA,IAOA tries to minimize coflow weight completion time, Thanks to Varys, we borrow many codes from them.

 #### How to compile and use
  We use maven to construct the project, compile the project: